List of tallest buildings in Seattle: History

+Early high-rises

 After the Great Seattle Fire of June 6, 1889, Seattle began reconstruction of the city's central business district under a new building code requiring the use of fireproof materials, such as stone and brick.
-By the end of 1890, 465 buildings had been built, completing the initial phase of reconstruction, and city boosters looked to build modern high-rise buildings after the infusion of new money from the Klondike gold rush later that decade.
+By the end of 1890, 465 buildings had been built, completing the initial phase of reconstruction, and city boosters looked to build modern high-rise buildings after the infusion of new money from the Klondike Gold Rush later that decade.
 The Pioneer Building, whose observation tower surpassed 110 ft, was completed in 1892 and is regarded as the city's first modern high-rise building.
 The Alaska Building, completed in 1904 and rising 203 ft above 2nd Avenue in Pioneer Square, is considered to be Seattle's first skyscraper and first steel-framed high-rise building.
 It held the title of tallest habitable building in the city until the completion of the 205 ft, 18-story Hoge Building in 1911.
 Both buildings had been surpassed in height by the clocktower of King Street Station, opened in 1906, which stands 245 ft tall.

-Seattle's continued growth at the turn of the century, bolstered by the hosting of the Alaska–Yukon–Pacific Exposition in 1909 and the opening of the Metropolitan Tract to development, led to a building boom north of Yesler Way in the modern-day downtown.
+Seattle's continued growth at the turn of the century, bolstered by the Alaska–Yukon–Pacific Exposition in 1909 and the opening of the Metropolitan Tract to development, led to a building boom north of Yesler Way in the modern-day downtown.
 On July 4, 1914, firearm and typewriter magnate Lyman Cornelius Smith opened the 484 ft Smith Tower, the city's new tallest building.
 For several years, the 38-story tower would hold the title of tallest west of the Mississippi River, and dominate the Seattle skyline.
 By the end of the 1920s building boom, several new Art Deco high-rises above 200 ft were completed in Seattle, including the Medical Dental Building (1925), Seattle Tower (1930), Roosevelt Hotel (1929), Washington Athletic Club (1930), Textile Tower Building (1930), Harborview Medical Center (1931), and Pacific Tower (1933).